 Network and Wireless Communication Solutions

 Wireless communication has become an indispensable part of our lives.
-We all connect to the internet wirelessly with WiFi, listen to music with bluetooth wireless headphones, and log in to school / workplace by having our ID card read.
-These are all examples of wireless communication, but how are they different from each other?
+We all connect to the internet wirelessly with WiFi, listen to music with bluetooth wireless headphones, enter the school/workplace by scanning our ID card.
+These are all examples of wireless communication, but how do they differ from each other?

-Examples of wireless devices are mobile phones, GPS devices, the controls we use to open parking barriers, and the cards we use as tickets in buses.
-If you have noticed, some of these devices act only as a receiver, some as a transmitter and some as both a receiver and a transmitter.
+Examples of wireless devices include mobile phones, GPS devices, remote controls that we use to open parking barriers, and cards that we use as tickets on buses.
+If you noticed, some of these devices are only receivers, some are only transmitters, and some are both receivers and transmitters.
 Almost all of them use different communication protocols.
-We can also use some of these communication systems such as WiFi, Bluetooth and NFC in our own projects.
-I will try to talk about their working principles and differences as much as I know.
+We can also use some of these communication systems such as WiFi, Bluetooth, and NFC in our own projects.
+I will try to talk about their working principles and differences as much as I can.

 WiFi

-This abbreviation, which we can translate into Turkish as a wireless local area network, consists of the first two letters of the words Wireless Fidelity.
+This abbreviation, which we can translate into Turkish as wireless local area network, consists of the first two letters of the words Wireless Fidelity.
 It operates at 2.4 GHz and 5 GHz frequencies.
-All devices using IEEE 802.11 standards can be defined as WiFi devices.
-Internet connection can be used for home or office network and communication between two devices.
+All devices that use IEEE 802.11 standards can be defined as WiFi devices.
+It can be used for internet connection, home or workplace network, and communication between two devices.

-WiFi devices basically have 3 different operating modes: Infrastructure (infrastructure) and Ad-Hoc (direct communication between two devices).
-Infrastructure mode has two different sub-modes: client and station.
-As a client, we can give our computers, mobile phones and WiFi modules that we can use in our projects.
+WiFi devices basically have 3 different operating modes: Infrastructure and Ad-Hoc (direct communication between two devices).
+Infrastructure mode has two different sub-modes: client and station (access point).
+As clients, we can give our computers, mobile phones and WiFi modules that we can use in our projects as examples.
 Station devices are modems and routers.
-Most devices can be used interchangeably between client and station modes.
-For example, when we turn on the wireless access point in our smartphone, the WiFi module of our phone exits the client mode and enters the station mode and puts the mobile internet on the air using its own WiFi module.
+Most devices can be used by switching between client and station modes.
+For example, when we turn on the wireless access point on our smartphone, our phone’s WiFi module exits client mode and enters station mode and broadcasts the mobile internet using its own WiFi module.

-In Ad-Hoc connection, two devices can only communicate with each other.
-In this case, both devices act as both clients and stations.
+In an Ad-Hoc connection, two devices can only communicate with each other.
+In this case, both devices act as both a client and a station.

 The 802.11b and 802.11g standards use the 2.4 GHz frequency.
 The maximum communication speeds they can reach are 11 Mbps for the 802.11b standard and 54 Mbps for the 802.11g standard.